Join a Windows Server virtual machine to a managed domain

-This article shows how to deploy a Windows Server virtual machine using the Azure portal.
-It then shows how to join the virtual machine to an Azure AD Domain Services managed domain.
+This article shows how to deploy a Windows Server virtual machine by using the Azure portal.
+It then shows how to join the virtual machine to an Azure Active Directory Domain Services (Azure AD DS) managed domain.

-Step 1: Create the Windows Server virtual machine
+Step 1: Create a Windows Server virtual machine

-Perform the following steps to create a Windows virtual machine joined to the virtual network in which you've enabled Azure AD Domain Services.
+To create a Windows virtual machine that's joined to the virtual network in which you've enabled Azure AD DS, do the following steps:

 Select Compute, and then select Windows Server 2016 Datacenter.

-The user name and password you enter here are for a local administrator account used to log in to the virtual machine.
+The username and password you enter here are for a local administrator account that's used to log on to the virtual machine.
 Pick a strong password to protect the virtual machine against password brute-force attacks.
 Do not enter a domain user account's credentials here.

 Select a Size for the virtual machine.
-To see more sizes, select View all or change the Supported disk type filter.
+To view more sizes, select View all or change the Supported disk type filter.

-On the Settings page of the wizard, select the virtual network in which your Azure AD Domain Services managed domain is deployed.
-Pick a different subnet than the one your managed domain is deployed into.
-For the other settings, keep the defaults and click OK.
+In the Settings pane, select the virtual network in which your Azure AD DS-managed domain is deployed.
+Pick a different subnet than the one that your managed domain is deployed into.
+For the other settings, keep the defaults, and then select OK.

-On the Purchase page, review the settings and click OK to deploy the virtual machine.
+- On the Purchase page, review the settings, and then select OK to deploy the virtual machine.

 The VM deployment is pinned to the Azure portal dashboard.

-- After the deployment completes, you can see information about the VM in the Overview page.
+- After the deployment is completed, you can view information about the VM on the Overview page.

-Step 2: Connect to the Windows Server virtual machine using the local administrator account
+Step 2: Connect to the Windows Server virtual machine by using the local administrator account

-Now, connect to the newly created Windows Server virtual machine, to join it to the domain.
-Use the local administrator credentials you specified when creating the virtual machine.
+Next, connect to the newly created Windows Server virtual machine to join it to the domain.
+Use the local administrator credentials that you specified when you created the virtual machine.

 To connect to your VM, open the downloaded RDP file.
-If prompted, click Connect.
+If prompted, select Connect.

-- At the login prompt, enter your local administrator credentials, which you specified while creating the virtual machine.
-For example, we've used 'localhost\mahesh' in this example.
+- Enter your local administrator credentials, which you specified when you created the virtual machine (for example, localhost\mahesh).

-- You may receive a certificate warning during the sign-in process.
-Click Yes or Continue to proceed with the connection.
+- If you see a certificate warning during the sign-in process, select Yes or Continue to connect.

-At this point, you should be logged in to the newly created Windows virtual machine using local Administrator credentials.
+At this point, you should be logged on to the newly created Windows virtual machine with your local administrator credentials.
 The next step is to join the virtual machine to the domain.

-Step 3: Join the Windows Server virtual machine to the AAD-DS managed domain
+Step 3: Join the Windows Server virtual machine to the Azure AD DS-managed domain

-Click Local Server in the left pane of the Server Manager window.
+In the left pane of the Server Manager window, select Local Server.

-Click WORKGROUP under the PROPERTIES section.
-In the System Properties property page, click Change to join the domain.
+In the System Properties window, select Change to join the domain.

-You are prompted to enter your credentials to join the domain.
-Ensure that you specify the credentials for a user belonging to the AAD DC Administrators group.
+You're asked to enter your credentials to join the domain.
+Use the credentials for a user that belongs to the Azure AD DC administrators group.
 Only members of this group have privileges to join machines to the managed domain.

 You can specify credentials in either of the following ways:

-- UPN format: (recommended) Specify the UPN suffix for the user account, as configured in Azure AD.
-In this example, the UPN suffix of the user 'bob' is 'firstname.lastname@example.org'.
+UPN format: (Recommended) Specify the user principal name (UPN) suffix for the user account, as configured in Azure AD.
+In this example, the UPN suffix of the user bob is email@example.com.

-If the virtual machine is unable to find the domain, refer to the following troubleshooting steps:
+If the virtual machine is unable to find the domain, try the following troubleshooting steps:

-- Ensure that the virtual machine is connected to the same virtual network as that you've enabled Domain Services in.
-If not, the virtual machine is unable to connect to the domain and therefore is unable to join the domain.
+Verify the virtual machine is connected to the same virtual network Azure AD DS is enabled in.
+Otherwise, the virtual machine is unable to connect to or join the domain.

-- Ensure the virtual machine is on a virtual network that is in turn connected to the virtual network in which you've enabled Domain Services.
+Verify the virtual machine is on a virtual network that is in turn connected to the virtual network Azure AD DS is enabled in.

-- Try to ping the domain using the domain name of the managed domain (for example, 'ping contoso100.com').
-If you're unable to do so, try to ping the IP addresses for the domain displayed on the page where you enabled Azure AD Domain Services (for example, 'ping 10.0.0.4').
-If you're able to ping the IP address but not the domain, DNS may be incorrectly configured.
-Check if the IP addresses of the domain are configured as DNS servers for the virtual network.
+Try to ping the DNS domain name of the managed domain (for example, ping contoso100.com).
+If you're unable to do so, try to ping the IP addresses for the domain that's displayed on the page where you enabled Azure AD DS (for example, ping 10.0.0.4).
+If you can ping the IP address but not the domain, DNS may be incorrectly configured.
+Check to see whether the IP addresses of the domain are configured as DNS servers for the virtual network.

-If you get to the dialog box that asks for credentials to join the domain, you do not have connectivity issues.
+If a window is displayed that asks for credentials to join the domain, you do not have connectivity issues.

-- Try using the UPN format to specify credentials.
-If there are multiple users with the same UPN prefix in your tenant or if your UPN prefix is overly long, the SAMAccountName for your account may be auto-generated.
-Therefore, the SAMAccountName format for your account may be different from what you expect or use in your on-premises domain.
+Try using the UPN format to specify credentials.
+If there are many users with the same UPN prefix in your tenant or if your UPN prefix is overly long, the SAMAccountName for your account may be auto-generated.
+In these cases, the SAMAccountName format for your account may be different from what you expect or use in your on-premises domain.

-- Ensure that you use the UPN of the user as configured in Azure AD (for example, 'email@example.com') to sign in.
+Check that you've used the UPN of the user as configured in Azure AD (for example, firstname.lastname@example.org) to sign in.

-- Ensure that you have waited long enough for password synchronization to complete as specified in the Getting Started guide.
+Wait long enough for password synchronization to be completed, as specified in the getting started guide.